olonho/mathvm/README.txt

                 Building.

   Build shall be pretty straightforward, just type 'make' in command line (known to work with MacOS and Linux).
+Use 'make OPT=1' for an optimized build.